c-d-smith/android-automation/projects/virginpulse-wellness-tracking/README.md

 #### Overview

 Tasker needs to be able to unlock your device.
 To do this, Tasker will need to know whether you tap a checkmark after entering your PIN, your PIN, and the direction you swipe to reveal the keypad.
+The setup routine included starting with v2.0.0 will prompt you to set the necessary variables to enable Tasker to unlock your phone.

-This means your device will need to be unlocked using a PIN.
+If you want Tasker to be able to perform the tracking with no intervention from you, your device will need to be unlocked using a PIN.
 If your device is not currently set to unlock using a PIN, you will need to change this.
 If you are not comfortable making this change, you could still use this project provided you ensure your device is unlocked daily at the time you select tracking to be completed.

 With respect to data security, Tasker can be configured to automatically back up your projects, including variables.
-However, none of my projects are otherwise coded to exfiltrate your data or settings.
-I have no reason to make this happen, especially because I use these projects personally.
+However, this is entirely up to you and it is not something I am able to set on your device.
+None of my projects are otherwise coded to exfiltrate your data or settings.
+I have no reason to make this happen, both because I use these projects personally and because I don't care to know your data.

-I created a task to make setting these variables easier: `General: Setup: Unlock`.
-On the `TASKS` tab, find this task and tap it to open it for editing.
-The first three actions in the task are where you will set the specifics for your device.
-After you have updated the actions as needed, then tap the play button in the lower left corner.
-Finally, tap the back arrow in the upper left corner to return to the `TASKS` tab.

 ### Project Setup